 Here’s our review of the card, which forms part of our series of credit card reviews, all of which are summarised on our dedicated Credit Cards page.

 Dollar amounts refer to SGD, and ‘miles’ refer equally to KrisFlyer Miles or Asia Miles, except where stated.
-This review was updated on 31st July 2018.
+This review was updated on 15th March 2019.

 Annual fee: $190.00/yr (waived for first year)